 Learn more about each Articles of Organization requirement below.
 Note that the information you provide becomes part of the public record—permanently.

 Or skip the form entirely and hire us to form your Michigan LLC.
 We provide a free business address to list whenever possible throughout the filing to better keep your personal address private.
+Prefer to start a business on a budget?
+Pay just $31 out the door with our VIP monthly payment option.

 1. Company Name